The friendship paradox for sparse random graphs

 \begin{conjecture} Let $(X_i)_{i\in\N_0}$ be i.i.d.\ Binomial, Geometric or Poisson random variables, defined on a probability space $(\Omega, \mathcal{F},\P)$.
 Then

 with the empty sum equal to zero. \end{conjecture}

 Conjecture \ref{conjecture1} says that if $d_{\phi},d_{1},d_{2},\ldots$ are i.i.d.\ Binomial, Geometric or Poisson random variables, then the friendship paradox is significant (recall \eqref{Dphidef}).
-We believe that this conjecture also holds for many other distributions with support in $\N_0$ (and that the i.i.d.\ assumption can even be relaxed), but it is not true for general discrete distributions with support in $\N_0$.
+We believe that this conjecture also holds for many other distributions with support in $\N_0$ (and that the i.i.d.\ assumption can be relaxed), but it does not hold for general discrete distributions with support in $\N_0$.
 For example, if $(X_i)_{i\in\N_0}$ are i.i.d.\ copies of